-WHEN THE BOAT IS ON LAND/DAVIT OR TRAILER, OPEN COCKPIT DRAIN PLUGS SO THAT WATER (RAINWATER, FOR INSTANCE) CAN EASILY DRAIN OUT OF THE BOAT AND NO DAMAGE TO THE INTERNAL COMPONENTS (E.G THE BATTERY) WILL OCCUR.
+WHEN THE BOAT IS ON LAND/DAVIT OR TRAILER, OPEN THE COCKPIT DRAIN VALVE SO THAT WATER (RAINWATER, FOR INSTANCE) CAN EASILY DRAIN OUT OF THE BOAT AND NO DAMAGE TO THE INTERNAL COMPONENTS (E.G THE BATTERY) WILL OCCUR.

-The boat is equipped with two cockpit drain plugs located on the deck and two valves located at the transom.
+The boat is equipped with two cockpit drain valves located at the transom.

-Fig. 27.
-Cockpit drain valves.
+Fig. 25.
+Cockpit drain plugs and valves.